qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

       :local:

 The processing framework can be extended using additional applications.
+Currently, SAGA, GRASS, R, TauDEM and LAStools are supported (and GDAL is shipped with QGIS).
-Currently, SAGA, GRASS and R are supported.
-Algorithms relying on an external applications are managed by their own algorithm provider.
+Algorithms that rely on external applications are managed by their own algorithm providers.
 Additional providers can be found as separate plugins, and installed using the QGIS Plugin Manager.